A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

 Let $L_\alpha$ denote the Levi subgroup of $G$ centralizing $\alpha$, and set $L_i = L_{\alpha_i}$.
 Likewise, denote by $P_{\alpha_i}$ the parabolic subgroup associated to $\alpha_i$, i.e.~the subgroup of $G$ generated by $L_i$ and the positive roots relative to $\alpha_i$.
 Then, for $Z_i$ as above, let $P_i := \{p \in P_{\alpha_i} \mid \varpi(p) \cdot Z_i \subset Z_i\}$, where $\varpi : P_{\alpha_i} \rsurj L_{\alpha_i}$ is the usual projection.
 Then $L_i$ acts on $Z_i$, $P_i$ acts on $Y_i$, and the projection map $\pi: Y_i \ra Z_i$ intertwines these actions.
 As a result, there is a morphism

 induced by $\pi$.

-The theory of the Kempf-Ness stratification yields \begin{thm} Assume that $X$ is smooth.
+The theory of the Kempf--Ness stratification yields \begin{thm} Assume that $X$ is smooth.
 The stratification of $X$ into $X^{ss}$ and the set $\{S_i\}$ consists of finitely many locally closed strata defined over $k$, where any union of strata $\bigcup_{i \leq i_0} S_i$ is closed.
 Moreover,

 and the canonical morphism $G \times_{P_i} Y_i^\circ \ra S_i$ is an isomorphism for all $i$, yielding an isomorphism of quotient stacks $[S_i/G] \simeq [Y_i^\circ/P_i]$. \end{thm}

 \begin{proof} See \cite[Thm.\ 13.5]{kirwan1984} for the case that $k = \bar k$.
 The additional properties of the stratification are described in \cite[\S12]{kirwan1984}.
 As remarked on \cite[p.\ 144]{kirwan1984}, when $k$ is perfect, it follows from \cite{hesselink1978} that the strata are defined over $k$. \end{proof}